TEAM-13-VANTAGE/vantage/Docs/eng_nb_ortiz.md

 Small summary on sprint 1
 Team and github repository was created.
 The applications to be used where downloadded in to the devices.
-THis includes linux, julia, gazebo, and .
+THis includes linux, julia, gazebo, and ardupilot.

 Tested that the installed apps work properly.